ap0309/Face-Detection-Attendance/README.md

 ## 📸 How It Works

-- **User Registration:** Admin enrolls users with their facial data
+- **Registration:** Admin enrolls users with face data
-- **Attendance Marking:** User stands before the camera; system detects and recognizes face
+- **Attendance:** User stands before camera; system detects and marks attendance if recognized
-- **Verification:** Upon positive match, attendance is logged and confirmation displayed
-- **Reporting:** Admins and users access attendance records via dashboard

 ---

 ## 👤 Use Cases

-- Educational institutions (schools, colleges, universities)
+- Schools, colleges, universities
-- Corporate offices and co-working spaces
+- Offices and co-working spaces
-- Secure area access management

 ---